Competence-Based Analysis of Language Models: Related Work

-\paragraph{Structural Probing} Early research in structural probing\footnote{ In this work, we use \emph{structural probing} to refer to the practice of training classifiers over neural representations in order to obtain insights regarding the information encoded by the network (following \cite{probetypes,probeovertime}). } of BERT representations indicated that BERT implicitly implements a traditional ``NLP pipeline'', processing word-level syntactic properties like part-of-speech in early layers and performing increasingly abstract linguistic operations with ascending layers \cite{pipeline,bertology}; but this work generally arrived at different conclusions regarding how and where lexical relations were most strongly encoded \cite{commonsense,jawahar,relp}.
-One major concern with conventional structural probing is that it can only determine what information can be predicted from a representation, not whether (or how) it is used by the model \cite{control,probingsurvey}, which is a major motivation for causal probing.

-\paragraph{Causal Probing} Most related to our work is amnesic probing \cite{amnesic}, which we discuss at length in \cref{sec:causal}. \citet{causalgrammaticalnumber} applied the amnesic probing methodology to study the use of grammatical number representations in performing an English verb conjugation prompt task.
-As this experiment involves intervening on the representation of a property which is causal with respect to the prompt task, it may be understood as informally implementing a minimal \calm experiment.
+\paragraph{Causal Probing} Most related to our work is amnesic probing \cite{amnesic}, as discussed in \cref{sec:causal}. \citet{causalgrammaticalnumber} applied amnesic probing to study the use of grammatical number representations in performing an English verb conjugation prompt task.
+As this experiment involves intervening on the representation of a property which is causal with respect to the prompt task, it may be understood as an informal instantiation of \calm (albeit without considering environmental properties or measuring competence).

-\paragraph{Gradient-based Interventions} As discussed in \cref{sec:causal}, our GBI methodology may be understood as a reformulation of \citet{latentattack}'s VAE-GAN attack strategy in the context of causal LLM probing. \citet{earlygbi} developed a similar approach without explicit use of gradient-based adversarial attacks, but their methodology is equivalent to performing a targeted, unconstrained\footnote{ I.e., they continue running gradient updates until the targeted probe loss saturates, irrespective of resulting perturbation magnitude. } attack using standard gradient descent.
-In such attacks, it is standard practice to constrain the magnitude of resulting perturbations \cite{fgsm,pgdattack,latentattack}, which we do in order to minimize the effect of ``collateral damage'' done by such attacks (see \cref{sec:gbi}); so failing to impose such constraints may result in indiscriminate damage to representations.
+\paragraph{Gradient-based Interventions} \citet{earlygbi} developed an approach similar to GBIs without explicit use of gradient-based adversarial attacks.
+Their methodology is equivalent to performing a targeted, unconstrained attack, where gradient updates are continually applied to embeddings until the target probe loss saturates (irrespective of perturbation magnitude).
+In such attacks, it is standard practice to constrain the magnitude of resulting perturbations \cite{fgsm,pgdattack,latentattack}, which we do here in order to minimize the effect of ``collateral damage'' done by such attacks (see \cref{apx:gbi}).
+Failing to impose such constraints may result in indiscriminate damage to representations \cite{canby2024cpr} (see \cref{apx:gbi_limitations} for further discussion).